-- 1. Paid holidays begin at the date of hire.
-Employees who are on leave without pay for more than one-half of their scheduled shift the working day before or the working day after a holiday will not receive compensation for that holiday. - 2.
+1. Paid holidays begin at the date of hire.
+Employees who are on leave without pay for more than one-half of their scheduled shift the working day before or the working day after a holiday will not receive compensation for that holiday.

 Non-worked Holidays: Regular full-time employees receive eight (8) hours of holiday pay, regardless of their regular work schedule.
 Regular part-time employees receive holiday pay on a pro-rated basis, based on FTE status.
-If the holiday falls on an employee's regularly scheduled day off, that employee accrues up to eight (8) hours of vacation or general leave.
+If the holiday falls on an employee's regularly scheduled day off, that employee accrues up to eight (8) hours of vacation.

-- 3. Holiday Observance: - a.
+2. Holiday Observance:

+a.
 Kitsap County observes the following as paid holidays:

-New Year's Day January 1
+New Year's Day

+Martin Luther King Day

+President's Day

+Memorial Day

-Martin Luther King Day Third Monday in January
+Third Monday in January

-President's Day Third Monday in February
+Third Monday in February

-Memorial Day Last Monday in May
+Last Monday in May

-Juneteenth June 19

-Independence Day July 4
+June 19 Independence Day July 4

 Labor Day First Monday in September

 Veterans Day November 11

+Thanksgiving Day

+Native American Heritage Day

-Thanksgiving Day Fourth Thursday in November
+Fourth Thursday in November

-Native American Heritage Day Fourth Friday in November
+Fourth Friday in November

-Christmas Day December 25
+Christmas Day

-Two Floating Holidays Employee's choice
+Two Floating Holidays

+One Additional Floating Holiday

+December 25

+Employee's choice

+After 10 years of service

 Two Unpaid Holidays Employee's choice (AS DEFINED IN #5)